 - (a) Arranging for transportation of survivors to hospitals, places of worship, funeral homes, and other locations, as appropriate. - (b) Communicating with the Department Liaison regarding appropriate security measures for the family residence, as needed. - (c) If requested by the survivors, providing assistance with instituting methods of screening telephone calls made to their residence after the incident. - (d) Providing assistance with travel and lodging arrangements for out-of-town survivors. - (e) Returning the deceased member's personal effects from the Department and the hospital to the survivors.
-The following should be considered when returning the personal effects: - Items should not be delivered to the survivors until they are ready to receive the items. - 2.
+The following should be considered when returning the personal effects: - 1.
+Items should not be delivered to the survivors until they are ready to receive the items. - 2.
 Items not retained as evidence should be delivered in a clean, unmarked box. - 3.
 All clothing not retained as evidence should be cleaned and made presentable (e.g., items should be free of blood or other signs of the incident). - 4.
-The return of some personal effects may be delayed due to ongoing investigations. - (f) Assisting with the return of department-issued equipment that may be at the deceased member's residence. - 1.
-Unless there are safety concerns, the return of the equipment should take place after the funeral at a time and in a manner considerate of the survivors' wishes. - (g) Working with the Wellness Support Liaison to ensure that survivors have access to available counseling services. - (h) Coordinating with the department's Public Information Officer (PIO) to brief the survivors on pending press releases related to the incident and to assist the survivors with media relations in accordance with their wishes (see the Public Information Officer section of this policy). - (i) Briefing survivors on investigative processes related to the line-of-duty death, such as criminal, internal, and administrative investigations.
+The return of some personal effects may be delayed due to ongoing investigations. - (f) Assisting with the return of department-issued equipment that may be at the deceased member's residence.